borgbackup/borg/docs/quickstart.rst

 or the operating system.
 If you only back up your own files, you neither need nor want to use root.

-To avoid permissions issues, always access the repository using the same user account.
+To avoid permissions issues (in your borg repository or borg cache), always access the repository using the same user account.

 Of course, a non-root user will have no permission to work with the files created by root (or another user) and borg operations will just fail with